NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Grabbable Moves: 2A, 6A, 8A
 - 5B(B) stun on block and hit improved; move recovers earlier
 - 5BB(A) made strong on block from weak; hitbox disappears one frame sooner
+- 5BBA(A)
+  - Is unblockable
+  - Cannot be cancelled
-- 5BBA(A) is unblockable; cannot be cancelled; OTG follow ups removed
+  - OTG follow ups removed
+  - Activates if blocked (Ukon)
 - 5BBAB(A) replaced with 2A
 - 6B has slightly less lift; stun in strings reduced by 9 frames
+- 2B
-- 2B hitbox appears 4 frames earlier, first frame is an untechable bounce, then stagger; elbow hitbox appears on frame 2; hand hitbox smaller; bounces further from Jiraiya
+  - First frame is an untechable bounce, then stagger
+  - Elbow hitbox appears on frame 2
+  - Hand hitbox smaller
+  - Bounces further from Jiraiya
+  - If holding B on frame 13 the move will bounce (first frame a techable high, second to end an untechable mid) if you don't hold B it staggers
+- 2B(B)
-- 2B(B) hitbox appears one frame earlier, first frame is a bounce, then normal hit
+  - First frame is a bounce, then normal hit
+  - If holding B on frame 13 the move will bounce (first frame a techable high, second to end an untechable mid)
+  - If you don't it will hit with normal stun; ends slightly earlier
 - 2BB(B) bounces closer to Jiraiya, recovers sooner; done with 6 will do RAB(B)
 - JB hitbox appears and disappears one frame sooner
 - RB pushes on block and ends sooner; has slightly more lift